Best Business Savings Accounts

 3. HSBC — Popular business savings account

 Business Money Manager is an instant access account that requires no minimum deposit and has no withdrawal limits.
-Your money can be accessed over the phone, online or in branch.
+Your money can be accessed over the phone, online or in the branch.

 The Money Market Account is HSBC's fixed term deposit account, and you can choose from fixed periods between seven days and one year, or two, three, four and five years.
 The longer you leave your funds untouched, the higher the interest rate you'll earn.
-But you must have a minimum deposit of £5,000.
+But you must have a minimum deposit of £1,000.

 Finally, the Clients Deposit Account is designed for professionals who want to hold clients' money in a separate account.
 The higher the balance, the higher the interest rate.